hannibal002/SkyHanni/docs/tutorials/graph_network.md

 Press the **Select Nearest Node** key after creating a new node, then move around and keep pressing the Place and Select Keys to quickly create a new line of nodes in the world.

+Enable the **Auto Select Node** option in the config to skip the select step entirely.
+Every node you place then becomes the active node right away, so laying down a path is just the Place Key over and over.

 #### Adding and Deleting Edges

 When pressing the **Connect Key** (by default `C`), a connection between the selected node (green) and the next closest node (yellow) gets created.
 Press **Connect Key** again to delete the edge.
-The normal edge color is blue, the edge between the selected and the nearest node is red.
+The normal edge color is gold, the edge between the selected and the nearest node is red.

 #### Moving a Node